DensoITLab/featurePI/README.md

 ```

 ## Training and Evaluation
+This repository provides training and evaluation of ensemble image classification model using feature-WGD and Deep Ensembles.

 To train an ensemble of 10 WRN-16-4 on CIFAR-100 using feature-WGD, run
 ```
 python train.py --num_particles 10 --model_name WideResnet16-4 \